hudra0/geomate/README.md

 - It does NOT automatically make you a better player
 - It does NOT guarantee easier lobbies

+### Intended Use Case
+Geomate is specifically designed for precise geographic filtering of game servers, allowing you to define custom regions using circles on a map.
+If you need:
+- Country-wide geoblocking
+- Blocking access to your router from specific countries
+- General geoblocking for regular server connections

+Consider using alternatives like `banip` or `geoip-shell` instead, as they are better suited for these use cases.

 ### Game Compatibility
 - Not all games have been tested with Geomate
 - Each game handles matchmaking differently